kphurley/stanscards/README.md

 There are a few other hotkeys needed to make things work smoothly:

-E - "Exhaust" a card, usable on player cards
+- E: "Exhaust" a card, usable on player cards
-F - "Flips" a card - usable on the Hero
+- F: "Flips" a card - usable on the Hero
-N - Go to the "Next" villain or main scheme card, usable only while the Villain or Main Scheme card is selected P - Go to the "Previous" villain card, usable only while the Villain or Main Scheme card is selected R - "Reveal" a card - usable only on encounter or Main Scheme cards D - "Discard" a card, usable on any in-play card, will go to the discard pile
+- N: Go to the "Next" villain or main scheme card, usable only while the Villain or Main Scheme card is selected
+- P: Go to the "Previous" villain card, usable only while the Villain or Main Scheme card is selected
+- R: "Reveal" a card - usable only on encounter or Main Scheme cards
-  - "Draw" a card, this happens when a face-down deck is selected
-  - "Delete" a token, when it is selected
+- D: "Discard" a card, usable on any in-play card, will go to the discard pile, "Draw" a card, this happens when a face-down deck is selected, "Delete" a token, when it is selected

 Speaking of tokens: